 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber truss design and clad with concrete tiles.
-The roof void is accessed via a hatch at upper floor level.
-The roof space is utilised for storage purposes and the inspection was

-Roofing including roof space restricted as a consequence of stored items located around the hatch.
-Where visible the roof void appears insulated at ceiling joist level to a depth of approximately 200mm.
+The roof is of pitched design and clad with clay tiles.
+The roof void is accessed via a hatch to the ceiling and upper landing.
+Where visible the roof space appears insulated at ceiling joist level to a depth of approximately 250 mm.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Main walls The gutters and downpipes are of pvc construction.
-Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are PVC and cast iron construction.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of brick cavity construction.
-The walls appear to have been retrospectively insulated as evidenced by infilled drill holes on the external wall surfaces.
+The main walls are of cavity brick construction rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of double glazed pvc replacement type.
-The external doors are of double glazed pvc construction.
-The fascias and soffits to the perimeter of the roof are formed in timber boarding.
+The windows are of double glazed PVC type.
+The external doors are of double glazed PVC construction.
+The fascias and soffits to the front of the roof are boarded.
 External decorations Visually inspected.
 Painted finishes where applicable.
+Conservatories / porches Not applicable.